ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

-1. When Key Wrapping, Key Encryption, or Key Agreement with Key Wrapping are employed, generate a random CEK value.
+1. When Key Wrapping, Key Encryption, or Key Agreement with Key Wrapping are employed, generate a random CEK value to use for subsequent steps, unless one was already generated for a previously processed recipient in which case let that be the one used for subsequent steps.
     See {{RFC4086}} for
     considerations on generating random values.
     The CEK MUST have a length equal to that